 You won't pay more than \$35 for a one-month supply of each covered insulin product regardless of the cost-sharing tier even if you haven't paid your deductible, if applicable.

-Please see Section 8 of this chapter for more information on Part D vaccines cost sharing for Part D vaccines.
+Please see Section 7 of this chapter for more information on cost sharing for Part D vaccines.